darkp435/voidnetivity/ROADMAP.md

 After all of the above has been done, likely taking a couple of months, we look at the other networks.

 Anything relating to how something will look should be ideally done last.

+## Host System
+Pretty much the only thing left to do is to implement the graph and the methods for it.